Quantitative form of certain k-plane transform inequalities: A concentration-compactness result

 \begin{cor} The sequence $g_n$ introduced in Lemma \ref{lem:fund} admits a subsequence that is uniformly $L^p$-integrable, that is

 uniformly in $n$. \end{cor}

-\begin{proof} We recall that $g_n$ was constructed such that the sequence $g_n^\ast$ converged weakly to a non-zero function -- see \cite{drouot}.
-Moreover, the sequence $g_n^\ast$ admits a subsequence that converges strongly - Theorem \ref{thm:extrem}, part $(i)$.
-Thus $g_n^\ast$ admits a subsequence that is uniformly $L^p$-integrable, and so does $g_n$, using
+\begin{proof} We recall that $g_n$ was constructed so that the sequence $g_n^\ast$ converges (modulo subsequence) to in $L^p$ -- see the beginning of the proof of Lemma \ref{lem:fund}.
+Thus $g_n^\ast$ admits a subsequence that is uniformly $L^p$-integrable, and so does $g_n$, as

 \end{proof}